openstack/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

   IPs.
 Multiple nodes should be separated by commas.
 For example:
   ``lightos_api_address =
   192.168.67.78,192.168.34.56,192.168.12.17``.
-These IPs are where the driver looks for the LightOS clusters REST API servers.
+These IPs are where the driver looks for the LightOS clusters' REST API servers.
 - ``LIGHTOS_JWT`` is the JWT (JSON Web Token) that is located at the LightOS installation controller.
 You can find the jwt at ``~/lightos-default-admin-jwt``.